 Boy Swallows Universe may have slipped down the Dymocks list a little (from number 3 last year), but it’s still holding in there.
-Dalton’s debut novel was THE book of 2019 – you couldn’t walk into a bookstore without its bright pink cover assaulting your eyes, you couldn’t attend a book club without someone gushing about how much they just loved-loved-loved it.
+Dalton’s debut novel was THE book of 2019 – you couldn’t walk into a bookstore without its bright pink cover assaulting your eyes, and you couldn’t attend a book club without someone gushing about how much they just loved-loved-loved it.
 It doesn’t sound like the stuff of heart-warming reads (absent father, imprisoned mother, mute brother, and a step-father who makes his crust dealing heroin), but Dalton seems to have found the magic formula.
 Plus, his follow-up – All Our Shimmering Skies – came in at number 30.

 9. Becoming by Michelle Obama

-Becoming has held firm in the Dymocks Top 101 books of 2021, coming in at number 9 for the second year in a row.
+Becoming has held firm in the Dymocks Top 101, coming in at number 9 for the second year in a row.
 I thought perhaps our collective interest in America’s first black First Lady might have waned with, y’know, everything else that has happened since her husband left office, but apparently not!
 She’s not resting on her laurels, either: with the Grammy for Best Audiobook under her arm, she’s gone on to launch a podcast and publish a version of her autobiography aimed specifically at a young adult audience.
 I don’t think we’ve heard the last of Michelle Obama!
 Read my full review of Becoming here.